Popular singer, TikTok star is robbed at gunpoint in San Francisco: 'Peeing my pants'

 A TikTok star and Australian singer-songwriter visiting San Francisco said he was robbed at gunpoint in the city.

 "They all pulled guns on us.
 So it was me and two of my mates.
-And we were filming the whole documentary together, and It was very weird.
+And we were filming the whole documentary together, and it was very weird.
 It was very scary having a gun to my face.
 First time in my whole life that I'd had a gun to my face.
 I was peeing my pants, very aggressively.
 Not actually, but in my head I was," Clinton Kane told ABC 7.

 "I had so much adrenaline and so much confusion and shock and fear."